-M&T's vision is focused Our objectives include: on long-term sustained performance.
-We strive Dedication to the creation and to consistently maintain a Apreservation of shareholder value conservative risk profile and a strong financial Conservative credit standards position so we can Conscivative circuit standards maintain high levels of service to our customers Disciplined but opportunistic and communities acquisition strategy throughout economic cycles.
-Focus on operating efficiency
+M&T's vision is focused on long- Our objectives include: term sustained performance.
+We strive to consistently maintain a conservative risk profile and a strong financial position so we can maintain high levels of service to our customers and communities throughout economic cycles.
+Dedication to the creation and preservation of shareholder value Conservative credit standards Disciplined but opportunistic acquisition strategy Focus on operating efficiency